They say…

 And more interesting stuff there definitely is besides the obvious “heritage” pale lagers.
 Following a rapacious period of consolidation and globalisation ushered in by the restoration of the market, pockets of independent thinking are developing, and a new craft culture is starting to emerge that both takes pride in indigenous brewing traditions and is open to innovation, and influence from abroad.

 The microbrewery at Medvidků, on the edge of the historic Staré Město (Old Town) district right in the centre, is a great example.
-U Medvidků (‘At the [sign of the] Little Bears’) is a classic sprawling Prague pub and hotel with half a millennium’s worth of behind it, long appreciated by discerning drinkers as a more amenable and less tourist-saturated alternative to slightly better known drinking holes like U Fleků and U Zlatého tygra.
+U Medvidků (‘At the [sign of the] Little Bears’) is a classic sprawling Prague pub and hotel with half a millennium’s worth of history behind it, long appreciated by discerning drinkers as a more amenable and less tourist-saturated alternative to slightly better known drinking holes like U Fleků and U Zlatého tygra.
 For years it stocked only one beer, the standard draught 12° golden lager from Budějovický Budvar, which it was renowned for keeping exceptionally well.
 Then on 17 November 2004, the 15th anniversary of the Velvet Revolution, onsite was revived for the first time since 1895 using a 250l-capacity microbrewery newly installed in the former malthouse.
 Wisely the brewers chose not to challenge the popularity of Budvar but instead developed a range of their own specialities, traditionally lagered in wooden barrels and served unpasteurised and unfiltered.

 Oldgott Barique, the regular beer, is an amber polotmavý or ‘half-dark’ lager, a traditional style near extinct by the turn of the millennium and since rejuvenated, though still a relatively rare speciality.
-Its closeness to the more widely known Vienna style associated with Anton Dreher reflects the region’s as a former province of Austria-Hungary.
+Its closeness to the more widely known Vienna style associated with Anton Dreher reflects the region’s history as a former province of Austria-Hungary.

 Better still is X Beer 33, an extraordinary strong lager brewed once a month from Pilsner and caramel barley malts at an original gravity of over 33° Plato and matured for up to a year in oak barrels using a special yeast.
 It’s also available bottled, but I sampled the draught version, which arrived at my table a deep hazy ruby-brown with a thick beige head.
 A tannic, grapy, oaky aroma has some fresh fruity esters, heralding a big bodied grapy-fruity palate, notably sweet but with a plummy, tannic, balsamic edge, Rodenbach-like sour tones and complex spiced liqueur notes.
 For all the complexity, there’s a soft, clean character that identifies the beer as a lager rather than an ale.
 The finish is long, complex and marmaladey, with a little powdery dry pursing hops and a late splash of vanilla.
 Of course it’s by no means the strongest beer in the world, as its publicity still claims, but it’s certainly among the most remarkable.